-Nature provides a range of purposeful contexts that the children can really become involved in.
+We believe that nature is at the root of all learning.
+Nature can provide a range of contexts which children can relate to, understand, and become really involved with.
 The planting and harvesting of vegetables, the creation of habitat piles to increase biodiversity in the area and the use of natural streams to explore the properties of water all give children tangible ways of working with and in nature to increase their connection to it.
 Children are able to explore nature in depth in nature’s time so some investigations might take a year or more.

 Valuing the work your child creates - we create creators!
 We celebrate the process of creativity and not just the end product.
 Children of this age are still developing their gross and fine motor skills and manipulation small tools takes time and effort.
 As an environmentally friendly nursery we encourage transient art and children can produce amazingly intricate displays with natural materials which are photographed to record the process.
 Creativity may also be displayed in the construction room through complex structures.

 Curriculum - Our curriculum is nature based, following the “Pre Birth to Three” for children aged 2 to 3 years and the Scottish “Curriculum for Excellence” for children from 3 to 18 years.